enciie/enciie.github.io/_posts/2018-04-26-my_coding_journey.markdown

 *you won't be able to succeed in this industry...*

 My very first experience in coding was back in high school over 15 year ago, during the good old days of dial-up internet and "You got mail!".
 I didn't even know that I was "coding" when I was making my own custom pages using HTML codes on my Geocities homepage.
 It was an exiciting time for me, I would spend hours changing and adding new things to my homepage.
 I felt as though I was able to carve out my own space in the universe of the world wide web.
-It my creative outlet a place to create things like an artist would paint a picture.
+It became my creative outlet, a place to create things like an artist would paint a picture.
 I would scour the internet to find any information and tips to create my own masterpiece.
 My homepage had music, sparkly cursors, blinking colored texts and animated gifs.

 Unfortunately, a lot of things in that era didn't last.